Sweets/hummingbird/README.md

 Over the years, a lot of hacks have been applied to various bits of software to make X work "seemlessly".
 Systemd's logind automatically applies specific ownership to files in order to allow system-level files to be accessed by a non-root user. startx itself is also quite a bit of a hack, but too much so to explain here.

-In order to start the X server again, you will need to add the following line to the file `/etc/X11/Xwrapper.config` (if the file does not exist, which is likely, create it)
+In order to start the X server again, you will need to add the following line to the file `/etc/X11/Xwrapper.config` (if the file does not exist -- which is likely -- create it)

 ```
 needs_root_rights = yes